 - Take the pan off the heat stir in the cashew mixture and pour into a dish to set.

-- Chill in the fridge for about 2 hours and it will be set.
+- Chill the vegan cheese in the fridge for about 2 hours and it will be set.

-- Enjoy within 5 days and keep in the fridge.
+- Enjoy this nut cheese within 5 days and keep in the fridge.

 The oatcakes in the photos and video are my five seed oat cakes recipe.
 They are made using gluten-free oats without any added oil.